HL7/fhircast-docs/docs/specification/Feb2020Ballot.md

 ## Event Notification

 The Hub SHALL notify subscribed apps of workflow-related events to which the app is subscribed.
 The notification is a JSON object communicated over the a `webhook` or `websocket` channel.

+### `webhook` vs `websocket`

+A subsciber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
+Only the event notification and subscription denied exchanges are affected by the channel type.
+Subscribers SHOULD use websockets when they are unable to host an accessible callback url.

+> Implementer feedback is solicited around the preference and desired optionality of webhooks and websockets.

 ### Event Notification Request